 Why we picked it: This card comes with unlimited 1X points-earning on every purchase you make, plus a little extra as you redeem.
 You’ll get a 1.5% bonus when you exchange points for cash back and a 2% bonus when it’s for airfare.

 Pros: You’ll get an airline statement credit for up to $100 annually, plus up to $100 towards Global Entry or TSA Precheck credit every four years.
 Another way to help the luxury traveler, you’ll get access to over 1,300 airport lounges worldwide by enrolling in Priority Pass Select.
-There’s also no foreign transaction fees, exclusive events and experiences, and numerous travel protections and insurances.
+On top of no foreign transaction fees, you get exclusive events and experiences as well as numerous travel protections and insurances.

 Cons: The card comes with a steep $495 annual fee.
 Although many travel cards and heavy rewards cards can justify these price tags, the Black Card’s lack of sign-up bonus and low rewards rate are areas where it falls short when competing with top rewards cards.